bndnio/concurrency-mini-problems/README.md

 This ensures that no other reader can attempt to enter.

 This implementation does have the problem of starvation for writers.
-If the system is flooded with readers, then writers will never get access to write their data.
+If the system is flooded with readers or many writers, then some writers may never get access to write their data.

 Winner: Node (in a cheat-y sort of way)